 Bike racers want speed and grip at the same time.
 But conventional fillers cannot improve grip without compromising speed/rolling resistance.
 To find an optimum between the two, a mixture of carbons are generally used.

-By using X5 to substitute two carbon blacks, N200/N300, in an NR/BR recipe, CarbonX® generated a dramatic improvement in rolling resistance to increase speed without compromising grip or wear.
+By using X5, CarbonX® generated a dramatic improvement in rolling resistance to increase speed without compromising grip or wear.
 CarbonX® was able to make bicycle racing tires much faster without compromising safety or longevity – keeping the focus on the racer’s safety and chances of success.

 Are you interested in working with CarbonX or learning more about a specific business case?